jarrodtaylor/SyrinxPreview/src/posts/20150115-what-do-manufacturers-need-from-an-erp-solution.md

+---
+title: What Do Manufacturers Need From an ERP Solution?
+description: Assuming you're the CIO of a production company, you need to select an ERP solution customizable to support end-user responsibilities.
-title: What do manufacturers need from an ERP solution?
+archive_title: What do manufacturers need from an ERP solution?

-+++
+---

-# What do manufacturers need from an ERP solution?
+# What Do Manufacturers Need From an ERP Solution?

 After struggling with an outdated enterprise resource planning solution for more than a year, you've come to the conclusion that it's simply not worth the wasted effort anymore.
 So, you tell your internal development team that it's time for an upgrade.